You can find 3D models of Crinoidea here!

 Crinoid diversity through time

-The evolutionary history of crinoids and their diversity can be broken into two segments, Paleozoic and post-Paleozoic, each with its own trends and patterns.
-After first evolving in the Ordovician—though there is still controversy as to whether the earlier Cambrian Echmatocrinus is a true crinoid—crinoids were a prominent member of ocean bottom communities in the Paleozoic.
+The evolutionary history of crinoids and their diversity can be broken into two general segments, Paleozoic and post-Paleozoic—three distinct Paleozoic crinoid faunas have been discussed in the literature but, for simplicity, will be considered them together here.
+After first evolving in the Ordovician, crinoids were a prominent member of ocean bottom communities in the Paleozoic.
 Like many other organisms, crinoids were hard hit by the Permo-Triassic mass extinction.
-In a severe evolutionary bottleneck, as little as one genus survived the extinction.
-Post-Paleozoic crinoids eventually regained the ecological diversity of their predecessors but never recovered the morphological diversity of the Paleozoic.
-Once represented by more than 6,000 species, modern crinoid diversity is an order of magnitude lower, with some 660 species described.
-Even so, modern crinoid genus-level diversity has nearly matched Paleozoic levels as sea lilies and feather stars continue to evolve.
-The abundance of modern genera compared to Cenozoic diversity is likely an artefact of sampling.
-Whereas modern genera are identified from living organisms, the low preservability of some crinoids (e.g., stalkless comatulids) and incompleteness of the fossil record may underestimate Cenozoic crinoid diversity.
+In a severe evolutionary bottleneck, as few as one genus survived the extinction.
+Post-Paleozoic crinoids eventually regained the ecological diversity of their predecessors but never recovered the variety of morphological forms found from the Paleozoic.
+To date, more than 6,000 fossil crinoid species have been decribed, and at least 660 modern species are known.
+Modern crinoid genus-level diversity has nearly matched Paleozoic levels as sea lilies and feather stars continue to evolve.
+The abundance of modern genera compared to Cenozoic diversity is likely an artefact of sampling because shallow-water feather stars do not live in a habitat that favors preservation and deep-water rocks are rarely preserved where they can be sampled for macrofossils.

 "Generic diversity of crinoids through the Phanerozoic showing the relative proportions of taxa possessing locomotory traits (red) and those lacking such traits (black).
 Locomotory traits include muscular arm articulations with a well-developed fulcral ridge, fulcrum-bearing cirri distributed along the length of the stalk, absence of a cementing or root-like mode of attachment: for the Paleozoic, this includes only some cladid genera, while for the Mesozoic and Cenozoic, the comatulids, isocrinids, and holocrinids.
 Generic data from Sepkoski (2002) and Webster (2003)."
 Figure and caption from Baumiller and Messing (2007) in Paleontologica Electronica; Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.